Mcrouse42/team-profile-generator/README.md

   In order to install first you must clone the repo from Github.
 To do so enter this into your command line/terminal:
   `git clone git@github.com:Mcrouse42/team-profile-generator.git`

-  After cloning the repo you will need to install npm, which is a package manager for Javascript.
+  After cloning the repo you will need to install npm, which is a package manager.
 First, in your command line/terminal, make sure you are in the   correct directory.
 In this case it should be something like "team-profile-generator".
 Then you want to enter this into command line/terminal:
   `npm install`